vives-devbit/git-course/docs/git-intro/README.md

 Removed: staging/test
 ```

-* Who?
-The author of the commit is registered in the git config.
+* **Who?** The author of the commit is registered in the git config.
-* When?
-The timestamp when the commit was made.
+* **When?** The timestamp when the commit was made.
-* Why?
-This is a message provided by the author, which explains why the commit was made.
-A typical mistake is to desribe what has been committed, however this is already included in the commit.
+* **Why?** This is a message provided by the author, which explains why the commit was made.
+A typical mistake is to describe what has been committed, however this is already included in the commit.
 Note that many developers like to use the present tense in their commit messages.
 This makes them read like actions on the repository.
-* What?
-These are the actual changes added or removed in this commit with regard to the previous commit.
+* **What?** These are the actual changes added or removed in this commit with regard to the previous commit.

 ### Staging the commit